 Improved medical technology, societal and legal recognition of same sex marriage, and the acceptance of differing family structures have led to dramatic changes in the way children are being conceived and born.
-Today, many previously unable to have children, can form their families with the assistance of medical technology.
+Today, many individuals previously unable to have children can form their families with the assistance of medical technology.
 In many cases, they require the assistance of third parties to provide the gametes used for conception or to gestate the child.
 The evolution of medical science has made medical solutions far more available than before, and changes in social mores and laws have greatly expanded the universe of those who can form a family.
 Until recently, the law in New York and New Jersey failed to evolve along with these advances.
 As a result, many children had an insecure legal relationship with their parents when they were conceived through Third Party Reproduction.
-That changed in March of 2020 (effective date February 2021) when the New York Child-Parent Security Act (CPSA), was passed into law.
+That changed in February 2021, when the New York Child-Parent Security Act (CPSA) took effect.

 For over twenty years, Rumbold & Seidelman has been at the forefront of reforming New York’s restrictive and out of date parentage laws to ensure that the parents of children conceived through Third Party Reproduction have a legally secure relationship with their children.